Related Materials: More Employees & Workplaces Guidance | All Guidance

 This Guidance is intended to be used for buildings for which the state or local health department is permitting business, assembly, or other occupancy or use to occur indoors.

-NOTE: On November 30, 2020, the California Division of Occupational Safety and Health (Cal/OSHA) implemented a mandatory emergency temporary standard (ETS) to prevent employee exposure to COVID-19 in California workplaces not covered by the Cal/OSHA Aerosol Transmissible Diseases standard.
+NOTE: On November 30, 2020, the California Division of Occupational Safety and Health (Cal/OSHA) implemented a mandatory emergency temporary standard (ETS) to prevent employee exposure to COVID-19 in California workplaces not covered by the Cal/OSHA Aerosol Transmissible Diseases standard; subsequently, a revised ETS was adopted and became effective June 17, 2021.
 Employers must become familiar with and implement all employee protection requirements covered in the ETS.
 Please see Section 9 of this document identifying the specific provisions of the ETS that pertain to ventilation.

 The following guidance supplements the Cal/OSHA ETS by recommending practical steps building operators can take to promote better ventilation, filtration, and air quality in indoor environments for the purpose of reducing the spread of COVID-19.
 This interim guidance may change as scientific knowledge, experience, community transmission, and other conditions change.
 Other useful information on building ventilation and related issues is available from the Centers for Disease Control and Prevention (CDC) and Section 10 of this document, Resources.